Are you about to build a website for your church and looking for some guidance?

 Custom Design or Pre-Made Theme

-However, in recent years, the quality, features, and flexibility built into pre-made themes have improved dramatically.
+In recent years, however, the quality, features, and flexibility built into pre-made themes have improved dramatically.
 In fact, themes available for purchase have become so good, we no longer offer the option to create a custom theme from scratch.

 Church Website Design Options

-When selecting a church website design, we usually start by asking customers some specific questions about design options, providing some examples of each feature, so the customer can have a visual of what the feature looks like on a working website.
+When selecting a church website design, we start by asking the client some specific questions about design options and providing examples of each feature.
+This gives the client the ability to see what each feature looks like on a working website.

 Some of the theme options to consider include: